officelifehq/docs/docs/documentation/manage/employee-management.md

 During this process, you can invite the employee by email.
 This will send an email to this employee, inviting him to create an account on OfficeLife so (s)he actually use the software.
 You don't have to invite this person by email at this stage as you can do this later on.

 If an employee is invited to create a user account, (s)he will be put in an `Invited` state.
-This state will simply serve as an indicator on the list of employees and will disappear as soon as the employee creates an account after being invited.
+This state will  serve as an indicator on the list of employees and will disappear as soon as the employee creates an account after being invited.

 The final mandatory information is the role this employee will have.
 Refer to the documentation about roles to know more about what that means.